godderis/Paleoclim-CNRS.github.io/_documentation-model/IPSL_config.md

   ncks -d time_counter,-1,-1 Nom_fichier_histmth.nc Nom_fichier_histmth_last_month.nc

-# You need to modify the netcdf-hdf5 package otherwise it will not work
+# You need to modify the netcdf-hdf5 package otherwise it will not work (careful, this may be depreciated following recent updates on Irene)

   module load netcdf-c/4.3.3.1
   #module load netcdf/4.3.3.1_hdf5_parallel # Version for XIOS